saltedbones/Africology-and-African-American-Studies/pages/next-stops.md

 [Learn More about Transferring to Temple](http://admissions.temple.edu/apply/transfer-applicant)

 ## Apply
-When you are ready to apply, submit your application online at [admissions.temple.edu/apply](http://admissions.temple.edu/apply).
+Are you ready to apply?
+[Submit your application online.](http://admissions.temple.edu/apply).

 ### Deadlines
 - **February 1**: Freshman Application Deadline for Fall Semester